Elliot-Chan-120/NOCTURNAL/README.md

 >
 > | Aspirin | O=C(C)Oc1ccccc1C(=O)O | 4.834832673200845 |

-It’s very important to keep the fingerprint setting constant throughout.
-I’m going to add in automatic fingerprint detection later on so the user doesn’t have to bother with constantly saying they want the setting to be “PubChem” (remind me to remove this sentence after it’s done).

 It should also be noted that pIC50 values of 6+ are generally strong, while 4- are pretty weak.
 This is just a sample of examples, but you can test it out using the actual database drugs, which can be found inside the database folder, in file “3_pIC50_dataclass.csv”.
 I just used these since they’re not super complicated / long.